What is an LMS and how can it benefit your company?

 Integration Is Key

 Regardless of what training data you store, integration is key!
-If you use a standalone LMS, it is best to have an automated interface to ensure that employee data flows from the core HRMS to the LMS in order to minimize data entry.
+Perhaps your LMS is an integral part of your HRMS but if you’ve opted for a standalone, best-of-breed LMS, it’s best to have an automated interface to ensure that employee data flows between systems in order to minimize data entry and maximized utility.

 Featured white papers